liblit/flycheck-status-emoji/README.md

 from an
 [older snapshot of that page](https://web.archive.org/web/20150625033347/http://users.teilar.gr/~g1951d/).
 Symbola may also be available from your preferred Linux distribution.
-For example, Fedora packages this font as the [`gdouros-symbola-fonts` package](http://fedoraproject.org/wiki/Gdouros_Symbola).
+For example, Fedora provides this font as the [`gdouros-symbola-fonts` package](http://fedoraproject.org/wiki/Gdouros_Symbola).

 <!-- LocalWords: Flycheck flycheck FlyC errored Milkypostman MELPA -->